galaxyproject/training-material/topics/genome-editing/tutorials/crispr-screen/tutorial.md

 For the rest of the CRISPR screen analysis, counting and testing, we'll use the tool called **M**odel-based **A**nalysis of **Ge**nome-wide **C**RISPR-Cas9 **K**nockout (MAGeCK) ({% cite Li2014 %}, {% cite Li2015 %}).

 To count how many guides we have for each gene, we need a library file that tells us which guide sequence belongs to which gene.
-The guides used here are from the [Brunello library](https://www.addgene.org/pooled-library/broadgpp-human-knockout-brunello/) ({% cite Doench2016 %}) which contains 77,441 sgRNAs, an average of 4 sgRNAs per gene, and 1000 non-targeting control sgRNAs.
-The library file must be tab-separated and contain no spaces within the target names.
+The guides used here are from the [Brunello library](https://www.addgene.org/pooled-library/broadgpp-human-knockout-brunello/) ({% cite Doench2016 %}) which contains 77,441 sgRNAs, an average of 4 sgRNAs per gene, and 1000 non-targeting control sgRNAs. **The library file must be tab-separated and contain no spaces within the gene or target names**.
 If necessary, there are tools in Galaxy that can format the file removing spaces and converting commas to tabs.

 > ### {% icon hands_on %} Hands-on: Count guides per gene
 > 1. Import the sgRNA library file